Equitrans Midstream Corporation (ETRN) Shares Decline Despite Market Challenges - News Heater

 ETRN’s Market Performance

-ETRN’s stock has seen a 4.79% increase for the week, with a 1.80% rise in the past month and a 10.06% gain in the past quarter.
-The volatility ratio for the week is 3.30%, and the volatility levels for the past 30 days are at 3.08% for Equitrans Midstream Corporation.
-The simple moving average for the past 20 days is 1.88% for ETRN’s stock, with a 27.21% simple moving average for the past 200 days.
+ETRN’s stock has seen a -2.98% decrease for the week, with a -2.68% drop in the past month and a 3.24% gain in the past quarter.
+The volatility ratio for the week is 2.32%, and the volatility levels for the past 30 days are at 2.76% for Equitrans Midstream Corporation.
+The simple moving average for the past 20 days is -1.12% for ETRN’s stock, with a 22.24% simple moving average for the past 200 days.

 Analysts’ Opinion of ETRN